liliangxiao/SoftwareArchitect/README.md

 Quick start (local)
 1. cd into the project:
-   - cd block-diagram-app
+   - cd SoftwareArchitec
 2. Install and run:
    - npm install
+   # In Terminal 1:
+   - npm run dev
+   # In Terminal 2 (new terminal):
-   - npm start
+   - npm run server
 3. Open http://localhost:5173 (or configured dev server port).

 Build and deploy